 Camron runs the extensive day to day operations at 180 Farm.
 He loves farming because it's an outdoor career and he can continually see the fruits of his labor.

-Camron and his girlfriend, Hayes, enjoy spending time together exploring new places.
+Camron and his fiancé, Hayes, enjoy spending time together exploring new places.
 He also has a custom woodworking business with his brother, Tyson Bros.
 Woodworking.

 Mason is not only a cancer survivor, but the story behind 180 Degree Farm.
 Conquering cancer and spending his entire youth on an organic farm, inspired him to become a chef.
-He is currently working at Bistro Hilary in Senoia.
+He is currently working at The Barn at Blackberry Farm.

 When he's not experimenting in the kitchen, he enjoys Rucking with his best-bro Camron.